IBM/ce-cns/documentation/inspect-the-project.md

 * In the  `Command overrides` tab.

-Here you can some details [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cmd-args).

 ![](images/cns-ce-inspect-project-update-06.png)

-Short extract of the Code Engine documentation:
+A short extract of the Code Engine documentation:

 > _"These metadata fields are called Entrypoint and Command.
 For those users who are familiar with Dockerfile, the fields equate to the **ENTRYPOINT and CMD commands**.
 These two fields contain arrays of strings that are combined to create the command line that is used when you run your container."_

+For details  visit the [IBM Cloud documentation](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cmd-args).

 ### Step 6: Endpoints tab